Deploying a network inventory system ahead of major investments

 Solution

-With such broad development plans, ASTA-NET needed a strong solution to support their requirements.
-NetStork, an easy-to-use app for modelling & managing fiber, coax and copper networks and their topology, was a perfect fit.
+With such extensive development plans, ASTA-NET required a robust solution to support its requirements.
+NetStork, an intuitive application for modeling and managing fiber, coax, and copper networks and their topology, was the perfect fit.

-The system can be used by both technicians operating in the field and inventory staff at the office – every employee has access to the same, always up-to-date database.
+The system can be used by both field technicians and office-based inventory staff.
+Every employee has access to the same, always up-to-date database.

-NetStork supports all key processes: from designing and planning to network’s maintenance:
+NetStork supports all key processes, from design and planning to network maintenance.

 How did NetStork help?

-The system supports inventory of insides Plant equipment, urban or regional network, various telecom for technology (GPON – FTTx, copper, ethernet, HFC cable and radio network), modeling of different types of networks, with a wide range of technologies, ASTA-NET can plan network’s expansion in areas that are difficult to access for cable networks.
-With NetStork support of HFC technology, the operator can inventory both Internet and TV services.
+The system supports the inventory of Inside Plant (ISP) equipment, urban and regional networks, and a wide range of technologies (GPON/FTTx, copper, Ethernet, HFC, and radio).
+By modeling these diverse network types, ASTA-NET can plan network expansion even in areas that are difficult to access with standard cabling.
+With NetStork’s support for HFC technology, the operator can inventory both Internet and TV services effectively.

-With this feature, ASTA-NET can easily update network information, e.g. by entering data during visits to the field as well as stationary, migrating it from external sources and network updates back in the office.
-Inventory and update of field data can be performed on a mobile device with GPS for object positioning.
-NetStork is also able to perform automatic data migration from DWG and DXF documentation.
+ASTA-NET can easily update network information, whether in the field or at the office.
+Data can be entered manually, migrated from external sources, or updated remotely.
+Field updates can be performed on mobile devices equipped with GPS for precise object positioning.
+NetStork also supports automatic data migration from DWG and DXF documentation.

 Support for various map data types

-A wide range of map bases allows ASTA NET employees to present data according to current needs or accepted company’s internal standards.
-They can use Google Maps, Geoportal, WMS, DWG, rasters, ready-made WMS and WMTS interface for connecting any online map services.
+A wide range of map bases allows ASTA NET employees to present data according to current needs or internal standards.
+The system supports Google Maps, Geoportal, WMS, WMTS, DWG, and rasters, allowing integration with virtually any online map service.

 Mobile mode